crispinprojects/talkcalendar/README.md

 ```
 ./talkcalendar
 ```

+Note that the Talk Calendar Makefile now uses the libadwaita library.

+### GTK4 version of Talk Calendar

+I have retained the source code for the GTK 4 only version of Talk Calendar which can be found in the directory called src-gtk.
+This is compiled in the same way using the Makefile provided and and can be used with desktops such as XFCE which do not use libadwaita.
+The main.c file for the Adwaita version of Talk Calendar uses  #include <adwaita.h> while the raw GTK 4 version does not.

 ### Building on Fedora

 With Fedora you need to install the following packages to compile Talk Calendar.